trentapple/llama.vscode/resources/help.md

 - Import
 A model could be imported from a .json file - select a file to import it.

+## MCP Support

+### Requred servers
+- Tools server

+### Overview
+llama-vscode could use the the tools from the MCP servers, which are installed in VS Code (part of VS Code's Extensions view).

+### How to use it
+1. Install MCP Server in VS Code
+- Select "Extensions" view from VS Code,
+- Open MCP Servers panel
+- Click "Browse MCP Servers" (at the end of the "MCP SERVERS" line)
+- Select and install MCP Server
+2. Start the installed MCP Server
+- From the context menu of the MCP Server select "Start Server".
+VS Code should recognize the tools of the MCP Server.
+3. Select "Show Llama Agent" from vscode-menu or use Ctrl+Shift+A (if needed select environment with agent/tools support).
+4. Click "Select Tools" from Llama Agent panel and select the tools, which you want to use from your MCP Server

 ## Menu